lqueryvg/sftp-lambda/README.md

 ### push (S3 -> SFTP)

-- called when a single object is uploaded to an S3 bucket, or an object has been over-written
+- Called when a single object is uploaded to an S3 bucket (new or overwrite)
-- pushes the single file to SFTP server
+- Push the single file to SFTP server
-  - if successful, mark the meta data on the object as synced
+  - If successful, mark the metadata on the object as synced.
-- on error:
+- On error:
   - push the failed event to a pushRetry SQS queue, then **_SUCCEED_**
-    - Note that if the lambda were to fail, the AWS Lambda service will retry the same object, and we'd end up with multiple events for the same object on the pushRetry queue.
+    - If the lambda were to fail, the AWS Lambda service will retry the same object, and we'd end up with multiple events for the same object on the pushRetry queue.
+The retry logic should code with this, but it would be wasteful.

 ### pushRetry (S3 -> SFTP)